Elyse H. Lee

 Before her current roles, Elyse spent over a decade specializing in philanthropy and social impact.
 She was a Fellow at Stanford University, and led the impact measurement initiative at Stanford University’s Center on Philanthropy and Civil Society.
 Elyse freelanced as an Experience Designer, producing impactful gatherings and designing interior environments.
 Across her work, she has worked with artist collectives, venture capital funds, and companies such as Vine Ventures, Othership, 4DX Ventures, Ambrook, United Nations Capital Development Fund, Acumen, Omidyar Network, and individual philanthropists and family offices.

-As a student of the Vipassana and Cha Dao traditions, Elyse is inspired to create to cultivate empathy, harmony, and ritual.
+As a student of Vipassana and the Cha Dao tradition, mindfulness, harmony, and ritual influence the way she moves through the world.
 Elyse graduated from Emory University with a degree in Political Science, magna cum laude.
-You can usually find her treasure hunting artifacts and stories, soaking in hot springs, or enjoying tea.
+You can usually find her treasure hunting artifacts, soaking in hot springs, or enjoying tea.

 SPECIALTIES